kubukoz/blog/mdoc/asking-better-questions.md

 Regardless of whether it's a public forum or a work Slack, it's best to avoid wasting time.
 On that front, one of the worst offenders are [**roundtrips**](https://en.wikipedia.org/wiki/Round-trip_delay).
 Minimize the amount of roundtrips by making your question complete (see the parts about [Due dilligence](#due-dilligence), [Context](#context)) - this will avoid unnecessary follow-up questions, and save time for both sides of the exchange.

 The most extreme example of a useless roundtrip is sending a message that **just says "Hello"**.
 [Don't do it][nohello] - the person reading that message will be forced to wait for the "actual" message you send, before they can even begin to try and help you.
+Even worse, they may see your message, start doing something else, then have to context switch again after you follow up with the question.

 Another example: "Does anybody here know X?" - that's not the question you _really_ want to ask, is it?
 Add the actual question in a thread or start with it in the first place.